 Sheida Soleimani

 Sheida Soleimani (b.
-1990) lives and works in Providence, Rhode Island.
+1990) lives and works in Providence, United States.

 Her work has been the subject of solo exhibitions in institutions such as the International Center for Photography - ICP (New York, US), the Museum of Fine Arts Boston (US), Photoforum Pasquart (Biel, CH), Providence College Galleries (US), Castello San Basilio (Basilicata, IT), Southern Utah Museum of Art (Cedar City, US), CUE Art Foundation (New York, US), Contemporary Arts Center (Cincinnati, US), Atlanta Contemporary (US), and MoMA PS1 (New York, US), to name a few.
 Soleimani has participated in group exhibitions in institutions such as the Rose Art Museum at Brandeis University (Waltham, US), the Pennsylvania Academy of the Fine Arts - PAFA (Philadelphia, US), the deCordova New England Biennial (Lincoln, US), the South London Gallery (UK), The Living Art Museum (Reykjavik, IS), and many others.

-Soleimani’s work is held in permanent collections including the Solomon R. Guggenheim Museum (New York, US), the Museum of Fine Arts, Boston (US), the Victoria & Albert Museum (London, UK), the Pennsylvania Academy of the Fine Arts - PAFA (Philadelphia, US), MIT List Visual Arts Center (Cambridge, US), and KADIST (Paris, FR).
-Her work has been recognized internationally in both exhibitions and publications such as Artforum, The New York Times, Financial Times, Art in America, Interview Magazine, and many others.
-Alongside her artistic practice, Soleimani is also an Associate Professor of Studio Art at Brandeis University and a federally licensed wildlife rehabilitator.
+Soleimani’s work is held in permanent collections including the Solomon R. Guggenheim Museum (New York, US), the Museum of Fine Arts, Boston (US), the Victoria & Albert Museum (London, UK), the Pennsylvania Academy of the Fine Arts - PAFA (Philadelphia, US), MIT List Visual Arts Center (Cambridge, US), Cranbrook Art Museum (Bloomfield Hills, US), and KADIST (Paris, FR).
+Her work has been recognized internationally in both exhibitions and publications such as Artforum, Frieze, The New York Times, Financial Times, Art in America, Interview Magazine, and many others.
+Alongside her artistic practice, Soleimani is also an Associate Professor of Studio Art at Brandeis University.
+In 2018, she founded Congress of the Birds, (originally) a home-based clinic in Providence, Rhode Island, where she provides care for wild birds.

 In 2025, Soleimani won the MAST Photography Grant on Industry and Work for her new series, Flyways.